thumbnail image

 What is Hold Me Tight?

 Hold Me Tight is an evidence-based, relationship enrichment program developed by Dr. Sue Johnson—an internationally recognized researcher and expert in couples therapy.
-This program teaches you and your partner how to move away from cycles of conflict, increase emotional responsiveness, forgive old wounds, and rekindle desire and affection.
+This program teaches you and your partner how to move away from cycles of conflict, increase emotional responsiveness, heal old wounds, and rekindle desire and affection.
 This is not a course in communication strategies—communication techniques are often inaccessible when partners are in the grips of strong emotion.
 Hold Me Tight will help you and your partner identify your patterns of negative interaction—and the underlying emotions that fuel them—so you can de-escalate the negative spirals that erode the bond between you.
 Hold Me Tight is designed to help you and your partner re-engage emotionally, and turn your relationship into a safe haven for each other.
 A list of research references and further resources can be found at iceeft.com

 "You both genuinely care about the folks you counsel, bringing your brilliant gifts of wisdom, empathy, kindness, insight and an authentic quest for the truth that is in the middle of it all… However things go with my partner and I, we both will always treasure our uniquely powerful and grace-filled weekend in Belmont, in the welcome safety of your good counsel."